 The Market District Placemaking project has an overall estimated budget of \$11 million with full funding planned through FY 2023.
-The project includes a new park along Maclay Boulevard and Maclay Commerce Drive, construction of portions of the Timberlane Greenway, and improved pedestrian connectivity in and around the Market District.
+The project includes a new park along Maclay Boulevard and Maclay Commerce Drive, construct portions of the Timberlane Greenway, and improve pedestrian connectivity in and around the Market District.

 The first phase of the project will design and construct the central park space.
-The adjacent pedestrian and safety improvements and repurposing of the existing stormwater ponds where the central park will be located are underway by the City of Tallahassee Underground Utilities and Public Infrastructure Department.
+The City of Tallahassee Underground Utilities and Public Infrastructure Department is underway on the adjacent pedestrian and safety improvements and repurposing the existing stormwater ponds where the central park will be located.
 The greenway and trail improvements will be initiated following the completion of the central park component of the project.
-The final concept design will be presented to the IA Board at the April 8, 2021 IA Board meeting.
+The final concept design will be presented to the IA Board at the April 8,2021 IA Board meeting.